tsuru/kube-dbaas/README.md

 Experimental (Hackday) project to provide a tsuru service that maintains database operators

-# inspiration
+# Inspiration

 We are inspirated in our main project https://github.com/globocom/database-as-a-service that provides thousands of database vms inside Globo

-# motivation
+# Motivation

-Containers are cheapest and more scalable way to deploy software in nowadays, this proof of concept will use battle tested kubernetes operators to maintain a simplest API.
+Containers are cheaper and more scalable way to deploy software in nowadays, this proof of concept will use battle tested kubernetes operators to maintain a simple API.

+# Supported Operators
+- mongodb/mongodb-kubernetes-operator
+- spotahome/redis-operator